KeerthanaDasharatha/Telecom-Churn-Prediction/README.md

 ## **Data Extraction**
 For EDA(Exploratory Data Analysis) project,we will be utilizing the "Telecom-Churn-Prediction" dataset.The original source of this data is article titled "Telco Customer Churn"

+## **Business Questions**
+1. What specific actions can the company take to identify and address the root causes of customer churn?

+2. What role does pricing play in churn, and how can the company adjust pricing plans to stay competitive while retaining customers?

+3. How is customer churn impacting the company's revenue and long-term growth?

 ## **Data**